KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 Size in bytes of the buffer.

 [textureSize]
-The size and format of textures, without mipmaps, that are defined in the Asset.
+The size and number of components of textures, without mipmaps, that are defined in the Asset.
-This is calculated by iterating the texture array and adding the size and format of indexed images.
+This is calculated by iterating the texture array and adding the size and components of indexed images.

+`dimension`
+Width and height, in pixels of the texture.

+`components`
+The texture component count, currently only supports 8 bit per component.
-Formats are as follows [4, 3, 2, 1] :
+Components are as follows [4, 3, 2, 1] :
-4 component, eg (RGBA)
+4 components, eg (RGBA)
-3 component, eg (RGB)
+3 components, eg (RGB) - this is likely to occupy 32 bits on modern hw.
-2 component, eg (MR)
+2 components, eg (MR)
 1 component, eg (O)

 It is up to the client to calculate the actual memory requirements on the target device as this may vary depending on hardware and (future) compressed format support.